New Substack Newsletter

 A New Chapter

-I’ve turned the page in my writing life with my history-based memoir, Walking to Rome: A WWII Commando’s Unfinished War and His Son’s Tribute.
-It chronicles my journey across my father’s battlefields as I seek to rediscover him and understand his part in one of our most storied military units of that war, the First Special Service Force.
+I’ve turned a page in my writing life with my history-based memoir, All Roads Lead to Rome: Tracing the Mysteries of My Father’s Battles.
+It chronicles my journey across my father’s battlefields as I sought to rediscover him and understand his part in one of our most storied military units of World War II, the First Special Service Force.

 Here I intend to share stories, photos, links and history related to the book as I revise my manuscript and get it ready for publication.